microsoft/vscode-docs/docs/getstarted/telemetry.md

 **Error Telemetry** - Error telemetry collects information about errors that do not crash the application but are unexpected.

-**Usage Data** - Usage data collects information about how features are used and perform in VS Code which helps us prioritize future product improvements.
+**Usage Data** - Usage data collects information about how features are used and perform in VS Code, which helps us prioritize future product improvements.

 ## Disable telemetry reporting